Rishab260/HotelManagementSystem/README.md

 1) Customer - Places Order, Recieves Bill Amount and Gives Feedback.
 2) Manager - Decides Menu, Uses Feedback to run Sentiment Analysis with Standford NLP.
 3) Chef - Recieves List of orders from several customers.

+How to run this project:-
+1) Download latest release
+2) Extract files
+3) Run .bat files in respective applications to launch the respective applications.

+Requirements:-
+1) Java 17 LTS
 </p>